 If you wish to learn more about what will happen, you can find a list of suggested questions called "Having An Operation" on the website of the Royal College of Surgeons of England.
-You can check the results of operations for urethral stricture surgery from individual hospitals & surgeons in the Patients' section of the BAUS website.
 You may also wish to ask your surgeon for his/her personal results and experience with this procedure.